-After slowly returning the phone’s receiver to its cradle, Morelli came to his feet and leaned over backwards.
-“You’re getting too old for this shit,” he muttered to himself as he twisted and turned this way and that in an effort to work some of the kinks in his back.
+After slowly returning the phone’s receiver to its cradle, Morelli came to his feet and leaned over backward.
+“You’re getting too old for this shit,” he muttered to himself as he twisted and turned this way and that in an effort to work out some of the kinks in his back.

 “I could have told you that,” Frye chuckled from the open door of his office.